aemkei/jsfuck/README.md

 "function find() { [native code] }"
 ```

-*Note*: String representations of native functions are not part of the ECMAScript standard and slightly differ between browsers.
+*Note*: String representations of native functions are not part of the ECMAScript standard and differ between browsers.
 For example, Firefox will output a slightly different string with additional line breaks using `\n`.

 Resulting characters: